Information du profil

 - visit the cognac factory, the sturgeon farm (they produce caviar with a process that doesn't kill the fish), some industrial plants, etc.

-- take longer trips to Moldova or Ukraine (depending on COVID restrictions),
+- take longer trips to Moldova or Ukraine, although I suggest to avoid Ukraine for the time being...

 RULES (I'm not very strict and it's just good sense, but it doesn't cost much to remind them here)